 Picking the Right Social Media Platform

-Not every social media platform will be right for promoting your Communities Talk event or reaching your target audience.
+Not every social media platform will be right for promoting your Communities Talk activity or reaching your target audience.
 The following information will help you decide which formats work best for your needs.

 - Always add pictures or videos to your posts.

-- Respond to comments when a reply is appropriate and can spark meaningful conversations.
+- Respond to comments when a reply is appropriate to spark meaningful conversations.

-- Create an events page to advertise your Communities Talk event.
+- Create an events page to advertise your Communities Talk activity.
 Use it to publicize speakers and inform the public about amenities.

 Use the following tips when tweeting: